connyay/nats-cluster/README.md

     type = "http"
 ```

-2. `fly deploy`
+3. `fly deploy`

     > This will start NATS with a single node in your selected region.
 This should fail

+4. Add more regions with `flyctl scale count 1 --region sfc`

+    > This will add a node in the `sfc` region.
+You can add as many regions as you like

+You can optionally scale by region after you have at least one machine in each region.
+For example, if you want to scale the cluster to 3 nodes in each region, you can run:

-3. `fly scale count 3`
+`fly scale count 3 --max-per-region 1`

-    > This will scale the cluster to 3 nodes within the same region.
+This will scale the cluster to 3 nodes with a max of 1 node per region.
+You can adjust the `--max-per-region` flag to control how many nodes you want in each region.

-3. Add more regions with `flyctl scale count 3 --region sfc` or

 Then run `flyctl logs` and you'll see the virtual machines discover each other.